 Looking for a Software Partnership?
 We Can Build an R&d Center for Your Needs

-The BPO services company Alcor offers a full cycle of operational functions for tech companies – from hiring talents to promoting your employer brand in Ukraine.
+The BPO services company Alcor offers a full cycle of operational functions for tech companies – from hiring talents to promoting your employer brand in Eastern Europe.
 This way we enable our clients to forget about non-essential tasks – to stay focused on developing and enhancing their products.

-If you want to create your R&D hub in Ukraine, our team can find you an office space, negotiate the lease agreement with the landlord, and supply procurements.
-Or if you feel that you don’t need a physical office, we can set up home offices and infrastructure for your Ukrainian programmers.
+If you want to create your R&D hub in Eastern Europe, our team can find you an office space, negotiate the lease agreement with the landlord, and supply procurements.
+Or if you feel that you don’t need a physical office, we can set up home offices and infrastructure for your Eastern European programmers.
 Some of our clients even received assistance while transferring equipment and supplies from their offices to the homes of their developers at the beginning of the pandemic.

-At the same time, our IT researchers and recruiters will help you hire Ukrainian developers who even have the rarest technology stack and a high level of English in just a few steps:
+At the same time, our IT researchers and recruiters will help you hire Eastern European developers who even have the rarest technology stack and a high level of English in just a few steps:

 – Take your staffing requirements into account on our first call;